Mahmud0808/Iconify/README.md

 <img src="https://github.com/Mahmud0808/Iconify/raw/master/app/banner.png" alt="Banner">
 </p>

-Iconify was mainly created to change the system icons of any aosp rom.
+Iconify was mainly created as substratum theme to change the system icons of any aosp rom.
 But then I got bored of using substratum.
 Picking and installing overlays one by one without any previews made me frustrated.
 So I decided to make it easier for me by creating an application where I can one click change anything I want.
 This was totally for my personal use but as people showed interest, I decided to release it in public.

 ### 🌟STAR THIS REPOSITORY TO SUPPORT THE DEVELOPER AND ENCOURAGE THE DEVELOPMENT OF THE APPLICATION!